canonical/certification-docs/Self-Test_Guide-16.04.rst

-you want to certify the system, you need a C3 account. *If you do not have an account for your company on the private certification web site, or if you do not have access to your company's account, please contact your Technical Partner Manager, who will work with the Server Certification Team to establish the account.*
+you want to certify the system, you need a C3 account. *If you do not have an account for your company on the private certification web site, or if you do not have access to your company's account, please contact your Partner Engineer, who will work with the Server Certification Team to establish the account.*

 Additionally, anyone who needs to access the account on C3 will need their own